+Objective: Section 9 of the FPPR - Objectives Set by Government for Wildlife and Biodiversity -

+Landscape Level

-Objective:Section 9 of the FPPR - Objectives Set by Government for Wildlife and Biodiversity - Landscape Level "The objective set by government for wildlife and biodiversity at the landscape level is, without unduly reducing the supply of timber from British Columbia's forests and to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape."
+"The objective set by government for wildlife and biodiversity at the landscape level is, to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape."

-Applicable Forest Development Unit(s) Result All In accordance with Section 12.1 (3) of the FPPR, "A person required to prepare a forest stewardship plan is exempt for that plan from the requirement under Section 5 of the Act that the plan specify intended results and strategies in relation to the objective for biodiversity at the landscape level set out in Section 9 of this regulation if the person (a) prepares the plan, including in it an undertaking that the plan, and (b) receives the minister's approval to the plan."
+Applicable Forest Development Unit(s) Result All In accordance with Section 12.1 (3) of the FPPR, "A person required to prepare a forest stewardship plan is exempt for that plan from the requirement under Section 5 of the Act that the plan specify intended results and strategies in relation to the objective for biodiversity at the landscape level set out in Section 9 of this regulation if the person (a) prepares the plan, including in it an undertaking that the person will comply with Sections 64 and 65 of this regulation, during the term of the plan, and (b) receives the minister's approval to the plan."
 The Plan Holders will adopt Sections 64 (Maximum Cutblock Size) and 65 (Harvesting Adjacent to Another Cutblock) of the FPPR during the term of the plan, as they existed in Legislation on the Date of Submission.